 Admission is not automatic, although a high priority is given to children enrolled in preschool.
 No new application is required.
 The Declaration of Intent is necessary to continue attending Thomas Metcalf School.

 No, we do not maintain a waiting list.
 A new application must be filed for each year admission is requested.

 No, we do not identify students as gifted nor do we offer programs or services specifically targeted at gifted students.
 We strive to offer a rich curriculum for all students.

 Thomas Metcalf School has the resources to provide special education services to students with visual or hearing impairments.
-These students attend through cooperative agreement between their school district and the Lab Schools.
+Students needing these services attend through HILIA'S cooperative agreement between their home district and the Lab Schools.
 Our Support Services staff serves the needs of students with mild to moderate learning challenges.
 If a student has needs that go beyond this level, we team with the home district to determine where the services should take place.

 Please keep in mind that these are last year’s numbers and will not necessarily be consistent with the openings for the coming school year.

 We often get asked to give individual tours and have meetings with parents.
 This past year we received well over 600 applications.
 In fairness to all applicants we try to give equal treatment to prospective families.
 Since it's not possible to individualize meetings/tours for that many families, we provide an informational open house for all prospective applicants including a tour and time to ask questions.
 This informational meeting is held during the first part of February.
 Please watch our website during January for this date to be announced.